Teslemetry/python-teslemetry-stream/README.md

 - session: an aiohttp.ClientSession
 - access_token: an access token from the [Teslemetry console](https://teslemetry.com/console)
 - vin: If you only want to use a single vehicle, otherwise use `create_vehicle`
-- server: The Teslemetry server to connect to, otherwise use `find_server`
+- server: Override the Teslemetry server to connect to:
+  - api.teslemetry.com (recommended and default)
   - na.teslemetry.com
   - eu.teslemetry.com